Australia mourns child victims of bouncy castle accident

 SYDNEY (AP) — Christmas lights have been turned off and a candlelight vigil was held in the Australian town where five children died after falling from a bouncy castle that was lifted into the air by a gust of wind.

-Four other children were in the hospital, with three in critical condition and one in serious condition following the incident on Thursday in the island state of Tasmania.
-Police said two boys and two girls aged 10 or 11 were among the dead.
-Details of the other victim have not been released.
+Three children were still in critical condition in the hospital and one child was discharged following the incident on Thursday in the island state of Tasmania.
+The dead included three boys and two girls aged 11 or 12, said police Commissioner Darren Hine, who asked for the identities of the children to remain private.

-The township, with a population around 25,000, has rallied to support the families of the victims and wider community where the accident occurred.
+The township, with a population around 25,000, has rallied to support the families of the victims and the wider community around the school where the accident occurred.

 A candlelight vigil was held outside the school Thursday night and some residents turned off their Christmas lights out of respect for the victims.